rusthon/Rusthon/README.rst

 First::

-   sudo pip install pythonscripttranslator
+   sudo pip install PythonJS

 Write some Python, and then run::

-   pythonscript < myapp.py > myapp.js
+   pythonjs < myapp.py > myapp.js

 Then copy myapp.js and the runtime pythonscript.js into your project.